Preparing for a baby is easier when practical plans leave room for uncertainty and support.

 Foster Flexibility

 Plans help.
 Rigidity hurts.
-You may have ideas about feeding, sleep, visitors, work, and routines.
-Keep the plans, but leave room for reality.
+You may have ideas about feeding, sleep, and visitors.
+Work and routines may need plans too.
+Keep those plans flexible enough for reality.

-If something does not work, that does not mean you failed.
-It means you learned something about your baby, your body, or your household.
+When something fails, treat it as information.
+You learned something about your baby, your body, or your household.

 Talk About Life After the Baby